Frecheville: History

 On Thursday 26 May 1955 a Gloster Meteor F8 (No. WE916) piloted by 21-year-old John Alexander Cohen from Cardiff on a night flight training exercise from RAF Worksop crashed in Frecheville when he apparently lost control whilst undertaking a controlled descent through cloud.
 The plane came in low over Stradbroke Road and the pilot was killed instantly as the plane dived steeply into the ground and exploded on impact in the field at the bottom of Silkstone Crescent at 11.22 pm.
 There was speculation at the time that he had deliberately stayed with the plane to steer away from the houses and into an open area.
-A memorial stone was placed in the garden at the top of the footpath down to the housing estate but it has since been removed.
+A memorial stone was placed in the garden at the top of the footpath down to the housing estate but was later removed.
+In May 2025, the memorial was reinstated.

 Amenities

 Frecheville features a shopping area along Birley Moor Road, known locally as 'Frecheville Shops'.
 There are four public houses in the area: The Birley (formerly the Birley hotel) and The Sherwood on Birley Moor Road, the Jack in a Box on Silkstone Road and The Fairway on Birley Lane.
 A fifth pub, named The Frecheville, once operated to the west of the area, however this has since closed.

 Frecheville Pond, a popular fishing site is located behind the main shopping area, close to the parish church of St. Cyprians, and the Methodist church.
 A library and community centre were also situated near the pond, and were responsible for running the Frecheville carnival between 1937 and 2008.

 Frecheville Comprehensive and Thornbridge School were the main schools in the area during the 20th Century, with the latter becoming The Birley Academy.

 The area of Frecheville was also had a council run library service until this facility was withdrawn in 2014 by the local authority as a cost cutting measure.
 The replacement of the council run library service in Frecheville by a volunteer-led facility has been controversial, with prominent library campaign group Voices For The Library highlighting major concerns around volunteers having responsibility for the "Books On Prescription" service and issues surrounding data protection.
 The transfer of the library to volunteers has also resulted in huge decreases in book loans and other usage.